 EDD Disability

-These plans are managed by the California State Disability Insurance (SDI) program, which is also the name of the department that administers these plans.
+These plans are funded by the California State Disability Insurance (SDI) program, which is administered by the EDD.

 It’s important to note that EDD disability plans don’t offer job protection.
 While this benefit may be obtained through other programs (such as the Family and Medical Leave Act), EDD disability insurance plans provide monetary compensation only.

-- Applies when the employee can’t work due to an injury, illness, or condition that prevents them from doing their job
+- It applies when the employee isn’t able to work due to a non-work-related injury, illness, or condition that prevents them from doing their job.

-- Covers those who need to care for a new child, have a loved one being deployed overseas, or need to care for a sick or injured loved one
+- It also covers those who need to care for a new child or sick or injured family member, or those who have a loved one being deployed overseas.

 Disability Insurance

-- The claim must be filed between day 9 and day 49 of disability onset.
+- The claim must be filed between day nine and day 49 of disability onset.

 - If an employee files late, a claims analyst will review the case to determine eligibility.